wp-plugins/wishpond-social-campaigns/readme.txt

 == Changelog ==

 = 1.3.1 =
-* Fix php notice not supposed to be showing
+* Fix php notice accidentally showing on some platforms

 = 1.3 =
 * Ensured all transactions are secure